About us

 We are currently advertising for a Research Associate in Hard Carbon Composite Anodes for Na-Ion Batteries, this position is based at Imperial College London, White City Campus.

-The closing date for applications is Monday 19th December.
+The closing date for applications has now closed.

 New PhD